-- Assess for needs based on grouping; - Identify in planning appropriate teaching objective/s; - Provide appropriate texts; - Introduction and guidance that are tailored to the group's needs; - Provide opportunities to practise reading strategies in a supported group context; - Provide a supportive social context which facilitates response to text and highlights the meaning and purpose of reading; - Observe, support and assess readers; - Support and encourage independent reading through listening and prompting discussion and response.
+- Assess for needs based on grouping; - Identify in planning appropriate teaching objective/s; - Provide appropriate texts; - Introduction and guidance that are tailored to the group's needs including possible unknown vocabulary. - Provide opportunities to practise reading strategies in a supported group context; - Provide a supportive social context which facilitates response to text and highlights the meaning and purpose of reading; - Observe, support and assess readers; - Support and encourage independent reading through listening and prompting discussion and response.